04 July 2026

 Pause

-L: Lord Jesus, you have shown us the way to the Father.
+L: Lord Jesus, you ask us to proclaim you without fear:

 Lord, have mercy.